learn-co-curriculum/phase-1-context-implicit-setting/README.md

 }
 ```

-All new members of the class (instances) will have all of the properties defined
+All new members of the class (instances) will have all of the properties that
-in the constructor as well as any methods defined inside the Class.
-For our
+are defined in the constructor as well as any methods defined inside the Class.
-example, when we create a new instance, that new object is the implicitly-set
+For our example, when we create a new instance, that new object is the
-execution context for the class's `warn` method:
+implicitly-set context object for the class's `warn` method:

 ```js
 const byron = new Poodle("Byron", "he");